-We do recommend that customers consider third party rental excess insurance cover suitable for camper van rental, but we do not provide this cover and cannot recommend any particular products.
+We do recommend that customers consider taking out third party rental excess insurance cover suitable for camper van rental.
+We do not provide this cover and cannot recommend any particular products.

 1.10.1 Pre authorisation hold:

-For rental periods up to seven dayswe can place a preauthorisation holdon an approved payment card that is in the name of the main hirer and has enough funds available on it.
-This does not have to be the same payment card that paid for the original booking.
-Pre authorisation hold transactions must be made at least 24 hours prior to vehicle pick up.
-This transaction can be made on the telephone or via secure online payment.
+For short rental periods up to three days we may at our discretion place a preauthorisation hold on an approved payment card that is in the name of the main hirer and has enough funds available on it.
+This does not have to be on the same payment card that paid for the original booking.
+Payment method for pre authorisation hold transactions must be finalised with us 24 hours prior to vehicle pick up.

 At vehicle return, if any money is owed to us or the deposit is forfeit i.e. as a result of damage to the vehicle resulting in an insurance claim, this will be calculated and processed using the pre authorisation payment card provided.
 If you choose to pay any outstanding costs by a different method, be aware that the pre-authorisation hold on the original card will remain until released by your card company.
 Your card company, not Mountain Campers, is responsible for releasing pre-authorisations and processing approved refunds and this can take up to 14 days or longer.
 If the payment owed is greater than the pre authorisation amount we will require you to pay the difference at the completion of the hire period.